fbpx

 Key Preparatory Steps for Lawyers, Consultants and Clients

-1. TABLE OF CONTENTS –When preparing submissions include a detailed Table of Contents of the enclosures numbering the corresponding pages (either in your submission letter or separately including supporting documents) identifying the same pages in your Table of Contents.
+- TABLE OF CONTENTS –When preparing submissions include a detailed Table of Contents of the enclosures numbering the corresponding pages (either in your submission letter or separately including supporting documents) identifying the same pages in your Table of Contents.
 A litigator and the courts appreciate a well prepared and organized application package.
-It also ensures when CIC or CBSA vets the file you are in a position to cross check with your own records.
+It also ensures when Immigration Refugees and Citizenship Canada (IRCC) or Canada Border Services Agency (CBSA) vets the file, you are in a position to cross check with your own records.

-4. DOCKETING FILE – Always follow up any conversations with the Embassy, CIC Office or the Board with letters confirming conversations as it has often been the case where officers indicate they did not receive calls, etc or make the alleged statement.
-These will make it in to the file and be available in the ATIP request as well.
+- DOCKETING FILE – Always follow up any conversations with the Embassy, IRCC Office or the Board with letters confirming conversations as it has often been the case where officers indicate they did not receive calls, etc or make the alleged statement.
+These will make it into the file and be available in the ATIP request as well.

 Open